factom-protocol/FIS/FIS/DID.md

 ## Privacy Considerations

 This specification takes privacy very seriously.
-A key decission has been to use chain Ids for the DIDs instead of human readable names.
-Although human readable names are a nice feature, the risk of entities getting into troubly  by leaking Personally Identifiable Information (PII) is too big.
+A key decision has been to use chain Ids for the DIDs instead of human readable names.
+Although human readable names are a nice feature, the risk of entities getting into trouble  by leaking Personally Identifiable Information (PII) is too big.
 There are some parts in the specification left open for additional interpretation and metadata.
-All resolvers and registrars must support the specification to be compatible with eachother, but specific logic can be added for certain use cases obviously.
+All resolvers and registrars must support the specification to be compatible with each other, but specific logic can be added for certain use cases obviously.

 Take care with the extId fields we left open.
 You could use these to do some custom resolution or to have some additional metadata about an identity for instance.
 But be very aware of the fact this is a blockchain.
-Data canot be deleted and you really do not want to put PII information in there or other information that can be used to correlate the identity.
+Data cannot be deleted and you really do not want to put PII information in there or other information that can be used to correlate the identity.
 If you have a need for selective disclosure you need to look into verifiable credentials, which depend on DIDs, but do not store the data in the DIDs itself.

 The above also applies to the key-identifier parts of the id fields.
-You can make these desriptive, but again be aware to not use PII in these parts of the id field.
+You can make these descriptive, but again be aware to not use PII in these parts of the id field.